 Traverse was designed to discover “needles in a haystack”—information that has a significant impact on the case, but may have previously gone unnoticed, such as gaps in treatment, changes in custody, court summaries from permanency hearings, or unrecognized connections.

-It uses a child welfare lens to automatically read through the case file like a social worker would to extract topics and specific entities (for example, people, places, and things) mentioned in a case.
+It uses a child welfare lens to automatically read through the case file like a social worker would to extract specific keywords related to concepts (for example, drugs, criminal history, weapons, behavioral disorders, etc.) mentioned in a case.

 Armed with this information, workers can focus on moving forward, not backward.
 Instead of constantly having to ask the family to recount their history, they can focus on listening and having meaningful conversations about how to connect them with the best supportive resources.
 They also have the information they need for court hearings, reunification, and permanency planning.